rasmus-kirk/halo/documents/thesis/05-arith/01-arithmetization.md

 \end{array}
 $$

+- *motivation*: concise notation whilst notationally distinct from a function that takes a vector as an argument.

 \begin{definition}[Program]
 A program is a function from a vector of values to another vector of some profiles.
 \end{definition}